traefik/traefik-helm-chart/EXAMPLES.md

     service.beta.kubernetes.io/azure-load-balancer-resource-group: myResourceGroup
 ```

-Here is a more complete example, using also native Let's encrypt feature of Traefik Proxy with Azure DNS:
+Here is a more complete example, using the native Let's Encrypt feature of Traefik Proxy with Azure DNS:

 ```yaml
 persistence: